indicwiki-iiit/Fishes/README.md

 ### Code

 This folder contains various files:
-- [Web Scrapping 1](./Code/Web%20Scrapping%201.ipynb): This python notebook contains the code to find and scrape name and ID of all fish species from FishBase.
+- [Web Scrapping 1](./Code/Web%20Scrapping%201.ipynb): This python notebook contains the code to find and scrape the name and ID of all fish species from FishBase.
 - [Web Scraping 2](./Code/Web%20Scrapping%202.ipynb): This python notebook contains the code to scrape the data for all the Fish species collected in Web Scrapping 1.
 - [Image Extraction](./Code/Image%20Extraction.ipynb): This contains the code used to extract Images of all fish species from Wikipedia.
 - [References Extraction](./Code/References%20Extraction.ipynb): This contains the code used to extract references for Images and other references.